The Gods Are Not to Blame: Language

-Scholar Odebunmi says, the concept of this is to understand referring to the actual context of a word said in a play (dialogue) has developed similarities with speech and how it works in culture.
+Scholar Odebunmi opines that the concept of this is to understand referring to the actual context of a word said in a play (dialogue) has developed similarities with speech and how it works in culture.
 In the Yoruban culture, like many others, have symbolic.
 Odebunmi (2008) then says, language, therefore, expresses the patterns and structures of culture, and consequently influences human thinking, manners and judgement.
 I believe this scholar is claiming to the idea that proverbs deal with issues in the Yoruban culture.
 Adewale a character in the play, as Ola Romiti explains in The Gods Are Not To Blame adds that was used for functional means......

 Performances and renewed interest

 The Gods Are Not To Blame made its début in Nigeria in 1968.
 The play was revived by Talawa Theatre Company in a well received production in 1989, sparking interest in the play's themes.
 It was nominated for an award at the ESB Dublin Fringe Festival 2003.
 It was launched again in February 2004, Bisi Adigun and Jimmy Fay's Arambe Productions presenting what Roddy Doyle described as an exhilarating and exciting version of the play to the O'Reilly Theatre.
 It was in a 2005 performance at the Arcola Theater in London, however, that brought with it renewed discussion.